Phish concert tours and festivals: 2000

 In the spring of 2000, the band finished up recording the new studio album Farmhouse, which featured mostly songs that had been performed onstage as far back as 1997.
 Anastasio was responsible for most of the album's writing and direction.
 In mid-May, Phish performed their first concerts at New York's Radio City Music Hall.
 The band underwent their most intensive promo tour, on release of Farmhouse, recording several short sets for various radio and TV programs.

 In June, the band visited Japan for the second time in two years, performing a number of headlining and festival shows.
 By the end of the month, Phish was back in the United States for another month-long summer tour, kicking off with a star-studded opening night in Nashville featuring appearances by Wynonna Judd, Ricky Skaggs, and the Del McCoury Band.
 In mid-July, Phish performed on the long-running series Austin City Limits.
 For the first time since 1995, the band did not hold an annual end-of-summer festival.
 Additionally, for the second year in a row, Phish did not perform their annual Halloween music costume.

-Towards the end of their fall tour at a webcast show that would be released on DVD as Phish: Live in Vegas, Trey Anastasio announced that the band was taking an indefinite break following the tour's end.
+Towards the end of their fall tour at a webcast show that would be released on DVD as Phish: Live in Vegas, Trey Anastasio announced that the band was taking an indefinite break following the tour.
 Therefore, for the first time since 1988, there would be no Phish New Year's Eve concert.
-On October 6 & 7, the band played a two-night stand at the Shoreline Amphitheatre just outside San Francisco, which would be the band's final concerts before their indefinite hiatus.
+On October 6 and 7, the band played a two-night stand at the Shoreline Amphitheatre just outside San Francisco, which would be the band's final concerts before their indefinite hiatus.
 The band went their separate ways following the shows.

-Phish debuted no new material in 2000, with the exception of "Guy Forget" (a song played in soundcheck since 1993).
+Phish debuted no new material in 2000, with the exception of "Guy Forget" (a song played in sound check since 1993).

 Box office score data

 2002

 Phish regrouped in late 2002 with the surprise release of their ninth studio album, Round Room.
-While two of the songs had been previously performed by the Trey Anastasio Band, the remainder of the material was brand new.
+While two of the songs had been previously performed by the Trey Anastasio Band, the remainder of the material was new.
 This occasion was marked by the announcement of a four-show holiday run as well as performances on Saturday Night Live and Late Show with David Letterman, each appearance featuring a performance of a different song from the album ("46 Days" and "All Of These Dreams", respectively).
 Additionally, the members of Phish appeared with Jimmy Fallon, Horatio Sanz, and Al Gore in a "Jerrod's Room" sketch, performing a snippet of "Contact".

 The only show played this year was a New Year's Eve concert in Madison Square Garden on December 31, followed by three shows at the Hampton Coliseum in Virginia on January 2, 3, and 4.

-Including their TV debuts, five songs made their first appearances this year – "46 Days", "All Of These Dreams", "Waves", "Seven Below", and "Walls of the Cave".
+Including their TV debuts, five songs made their first appearances this year: "46 Days", "All Of These Dreams", "Waves", "Seven Below", and "Walls of the Cave".